Reviewed by

 Uwe Porters - Mid-wife / Pregnancy & Postpartum Expert

-Having your period not only means that you are not pregnant, but it also tells you a lot about your hormones and your health.
-In this article, we will tell you all about the different colors of menstrual blood and what it says about your health.
+Having your period not only means you're not pregnant, but it also says a lot about your hormones and your health.
+In this article, we'll tell you all about the different colors of menstrual blood.

 Menstrual blood consists of shed blood and tissue from your uterine lining.
-Its composition depends on your hormones and any conditions or infections, and therefore the color can differ from person to person and each cycle.
-What does the color of your menstrual blood say about your health?
+Its composition depends on your hormones and any medical conditions or infections, so the color can vary from person to person and from cycle to cycle.
+What does the color of your menstrual blood reveal about your health?

 Red menstrual blood

-Do you have bright red menstrual blood, similar to normal blood from a wound?
-Great!
+Do you have bright red menstrual blood, similar to normal bleeding from a wound?
+Wonderful!
 This indicates a healthy cycle.
-Your uterus builds up a good layer of endometrium every month and sheds it completely and on time every month.
+Your uterus builds a healthy layer of uterine lining every month and sheds it completely and on time.

 Dark red or brown menstrual blood